 Autumn, 1974- College Sophomore

-At last!
 I finally began studying in the School of Nursing with my 200 classmates.
 The lecture hall is huge where we had our nursing theory class (5 hours) and Growth & Development class (3 hours).
 My most difficult class by far was Physiology (5 hours).
-They split our class in half so one half started with 2 quarters of physiology and the other half started with 1 quarter of Anatomy.
+They split our class in half so one half started with two quarters of physiology and the other half started with one quarter of Anatomy.
 I wish I could have started with Anatomy.
 It’s difficult to figure out how our bodies work if I don’t even know where the body part is located that we are studying.
 I also continued with my violin lessons (1 hour) and started group Piano lessons (1 hour) for my electives.
 We went to the Nursing Laboratory and started learning our skills such as how to take blood pressures, temperature, pulse, respirations, give bed baths, and make beds.
 Then we went to a nursing home for our clinical time and took care of our assigned two patients.
 It was like when I was a nursing assistant last summer, except it was daylight and the patients were awake.

-It was a real blessing to continue to teach the women’s Bible class weekly in my dorm.
-This quarter we averaged 5 women attending who seemed so eager to hear God’s Word!
+I continue to teach the women’s Bible class weekly in my dorm.
+This quarter five women attended who eagerly heardGod’s Word.
 The Lord also blessed me with a godly roommate who also attends the Bible class.
-We had such precious times of fellowship and prayer together.
-We also enjoyed sharing the gospel door to door with the other women in our dorm.
-Because my classes require so much more studying time than last year, I quit my job at the library and stopped teaching the children’s Bible clubs.
+We had precious times of fellowship and prayer together.
+We also enjoyed sharing the gospel with the other women in our dorm.
+Because my classes require so much more study than last year, I quit my job at the library and stopped teaching the children’s Bible clubs.

 I have continued with the home Bible study program and was so encouraged when I read the biography of Amy Carmichael, a missionary lady to India.
 She rescued orphans from the Hindu temples and started a large orphanage for them where she and her coworkers taught them the Word of God as they raised and educated them.
-I also read a biography about Isobel Kuhn, missionary with China Inland Mission to the Lisu people in western China.
+I also read a biography about Isobel Kuhn, a missionary with China Inland Mission to the Lisu people in western China.
 What godly examples both these ladies are to me!
 Isobel Kuhn taught a women’s Bible class in Canada before she went to China and challenged them with Hebrews 6:1 “…let us go on unto perfection (maturity)” which I passed on to my women’s class.

-My brother and brother-in-law are also alumni, so about 15 years ago, we and their spouses attended a game with 100,000 other fans on a gorgeous autumn day and had excellent seats.
+My brother and brother-in-law are also alumni, so fifteen years ago, we and their spouses attended a game with 100,000 other fans on a gorgeous autumn day and had excellent seats.
 Our team won, so it was worth it to fly there for the game.
 I thank the Lord for the times He also gives us to laugh and relax!

 “A time to weep, and a time to laugh.”
-Ecclesiastes 3:4
+Ecclesiastes 3:4 (KJV)